- Education and Science»

 Contributions: Discovered and named numerous species, such as Elasmosaurus, Dimetrodon, Camarasaurus, and Coelophysis.
 He is also the father of Cope's rule, which posits that species become larger over generations, and authored over 1,200 scientific publications in his lifetime--a record that remains unbeaten.

-Attitude toward Darwinism: Raised a devout Quaker and a disciple of Lamarck, Cope's main criticism of evolution by natural selection was that it failed to explain the origins of the "favored traits" described by Darwin.
-In his 1887 work The Genesis of Evolution, he expressed the belief that God was the driving force behind evolution (as the notion of intelligent design argues), ensuring the emergence of higher forms of life with each successive stage.
+Attitude toward Darwinism: Raised a devout Quaker, Cope's main criticism of evolution by natural selection was that it failed to explain the origins of the "favored traits" described by Darwin.
+In his 1887 work The Genesis of Evolution, he expressed the belief that God was the driving force behind evolution (as the idea of intelligent design argues), ensuring the emergence of higher forms of life with each successive stage.

 Trivia: Joseph Leidy, Cope's mentor at the Academy of Natural Sciences, corresponded with Darwin and was one of his first supporters among American paleontologists.